tmobile/magentaA11y/_checklist-web/table.md

 keyboard:
   arrow-keys: |
-    The table comes into view (and with a screenreader the cells become individually readable)
+    The table scrolls into view (and with a screenreader the cells become individually readable)

 mobile:
   swipe: |